ARDivekar/TypeScript-on-the-Browser-Starter/README.md

             ...
         };
         ```
         Here, we tell Webpack to make separate dependency graphs for each entry point.
 However, we can configure plugins such that one dependency graph is modified with respect to the others.
-See the [scenarios](https://webpack.js.org/concepts/entry-points/#scenarios) part of the docs:
+See the [scenarios](https://webpack.js.org/concepts/entry-points/#scenarios) part of the docs.
-            - If we do an `app.js` and `vendor.js` split of entry points, we can use the `CommonsChunkPlugin` to replace all `require()`s in `app.js` that refer to vendor libraries, with calls to `__webpack_require__()`.
-Thus, the vendor code (i.e. dependencies like jQuery, etc) does not get built into the app bundle, so that the webpage can import them both in separate `<script>` tags.
-Thus, the vendor code can be cached by the browser, as it seldom changes.
-Only the `app.js` bundle is reloaded.
-            - If we create an entry point for each page in our multi-page app, `CommonsChunkPlugin` can create a bundle of the JS application code that is shared between pages.
-Multi-page applications that reuse a lot of code/modules between entry points can greatly benefit from these techniques, as the amount of entry points increase.

         Note that as a rule of thumb in Webpack, each page should have its own _entry point_ (not necessarily one `<script>` import).
 We adhere to this principle in our code structure: `main.ts` is an entry point for `index.html`, and `main2.ts` for `index2.html`.
 These entry point files do have some business logic, but it is possible that they will dumbly import some of our library bundles (AnimalLib, ProductLib, CompanyLib) which in turn register JavaScript event handlers so that the user can interact with the page.